awsdocs/aws-single-sign-on-user-guide/doc_source/howtosignin.md

 1. Once signed in, you can access any AWS account and application that appears in the portal\.
 Simply choose an icon\.

-## Trusted Devices<a name="howtosignin-trusted-devices"></a>
+## Trusted devices<a name="howtosignin-trusted-devices"></a>

-Once you select the option **This is a trusted device** from the sign\-in page, AWS SSO will consider all future sign\-ins from that device as authorized\.
-This means that AWS SSO will not present an option to enter in an MFA code as long as your are using that trusted device\.
+After you choose the option **This is a trusted device** from the sign\-in page, AWS SSO will consider all future sign\-ins from that device as authorized\.
+This means that AWS SSO will not present an option to enter in an MFA code as long as you are using that trusted device\.
 However, there are some exceptions\.
-These include signing in from a new browser, or when your device has been issued an unknown IP address\.
+These include signing in from a new browser or when your device has been issued an unknown IP address\.